There are three stages in the process of appointment as a Notary Public in Ireland.

 Currently, there are seven modules on the Notarial Professional Course/Diploma Course held on one afternoon a month over the academic year, October to May, at the Law Society of Ireland, Blackhall Place, Dublin 7, Ireland.
 The stipulated number of modules and their duration are under review.
 [See below for details of the modules.]
 Attendance at the modules is compulsory.

 Having attended all the modules over the academic year, the candidate notary sits the Faculty Examination/ Diploma examination in May.
-If the candidate notary is successful, he or she moves to the third stage in the process of appointment.
+If the candidate notary is successful, he or she moves to the third stage in the process of appointment as a Notary Public.

-The third stage of the process of appointment as a Notary Public involves a formal Petition to the Chief Justice of Ireland in open Court on a Notice of Motion (to which the Faculty is a notice party as is the Law Society of Ireland).
+The third stage of the process of appointment as a Notary Public involves a formal petition to the Chief Justice of Ireland in open court on a Notice of Motion (to which the Faculty is a notice party as is the Law Society of Ireland).
 The Chief Justice decides on petitions for appointment and who should or should not be appointed.
-The admission criteria summarised here are without prejudice to any further directions which the Chief Justice may make from time to time.
+The admission criteria summarised here are without prejudice to any further directions which the Chief Justice and the Faculty may make from time to time.

 Barristers are not permitted by the Bar Council to practise as a notary from a desk in the Law Library.
 The Bar Council also requires barristers to keep fees earned as a barrister separate from notarial fees.

 There may be other requirements which may prove to be an impediment in relation to appointment and the candidate notary should familiarise himself/herself with all the requirements to avoid disappointment.